ROI Calculator

 Can ROI be negative?

 It depends on the asset class.
-Stock markets historically return 7–10% per year.
-Real estate typically returns 4–8% annually.
-A savings deposit might return 2–5%.
-Anything above the average for its category is considered a good ROI.
+The S&P 500 has historically returned ~10% per year.
+Real estate typically 4–8% annually.
+A savings account 2–5%.
+Benchmark against the average for the same category and risk level.